 Zona Rosa is one of the best areas of the city for high-end eating.
 The heart of the action is Zona T, a couple of pedestrian-only streets.
 About 10 blocks north is Parque 93, another area of posh restaurants.
 Zona G, located about 10 blocks south of Zona Rosa, has yet more options.
 La Candelaria in the historic city center is best for cafes and budget eateries.

+Families will find great kid-friendly options on this list of eateries.
 If you are looking for a local dining experience, try La Macarena, just north of Centro, which has a thriving restaurant scene and is still little known by tourists.

 Probably the most famous restaurant in all of Bogotá is Andres Carne de Res, a bar-restaurant serving big steaks and a long list of cocktails.
 This wildly-decorated place has a fun atmosphere so come prepared to drink, dance and eat.